Legal insurance obligations for VTC drivers in France

 • The insurance contract : Must be kept in your vehicle so that it can be presented in the event of a road check.

-8. Penalties for non-compliance with insurance obligations
+8. Penalties for failure to comply with insurance obligations

 Failure to comply with insurance obligations can result in severe penalties for VTC drivers, including: